The Elevator Pitch

 5. State What You Want

-Laying out exactly the position you’re looking for or what kind of role you can fill allows the potential new employer to clearly understand your intentions.
+Clearly stating the position you're seeking or the role you can fill helps potential employers understand your intentions..

 6. State What You Want to Happen Next